Intermediate phase culture

 Look at all the civilizations that have achieved in numerous spheres: economic, socio-political, religious, humanitarian, sport, corporate, agriculture and technology and you will a common thread – they have a healthy and rich cultural heritage.
 Culture is the one aspect of the human experience that leads us to enlightenment through service to others.

-At Curro Aurora this service can be seen in peer-coaching in debating, student-scripted work for productions and pupil-produced one act plays, but also in the work produced by all practical subjects like Design, Consumer Studies, Information Technology and Computer Applications Technology, where our students learn to produce work that communicates not only our African, but our global cultural achievements.
+At Curro Aurora this service can be seen in peer-coaching in debating, student-scripted work for productions and pupil-produced one act plays, but also in the work produced by all practical subjects like information Technology and Robotics, where our students learn to produce work that communicates not only our African, but our global cultural achievements

 Currorians are well-versed in many fields and nowhere more noticeable than in Public Speaking.
 Not only as a cultural activity, but as a real life skill like our Grassroots team who won the Inter-Curro Entrepreneurship Competition with exposure on SABC2’s “Teens on the Move”, “Tomz”, telephonic interview with YFM, a newspaper article in the Times Newspaper and a meeting with Vincent Bartes, a prominent figure in business entrepreneurship which has led to possible investment opportunities for their product on the cards in the near future.
 These milestones were achieved through hard work and excellent communication skills developed in our classrooms.